REAL TIME RESTORATION

 timing cover removed

-front of the engine with cover
+front of the engine with cover removed

 flywheel !